chaunm/node-actors-prototype/actors/logic/device-manager.md

 This actor only works with `service/housekeeper`, `system`.

 This service's responsible for following things:

 **On boot**
 - Get all devices
 - Activate associated devices
 - Restore their previous data

 **On runtime**
-- Store information about devices (in RethinkDb)
+- Store information about devices (in Redis)
 - Create new devices (if there's no such device in our database)
 - Relay data events to associated devices.
 That is: `znp -> device-manager -> device`